collaborativebioinformatics/The_X_team/README.md

 ## Introduction

 Benchmarking SV calling results is not always easy so here we provide a new method for verifying the presence of an SV using haplotype-resolved assemblies and compare results to Truvari.
+In X-SVLen we develop a framework to use haplotype-resolved assemblies for benchmarking SV detection algorithms.

 # What is XSVLen?